Palazzina Cinese

 The Chinese Palace (Palazzina Cinese), also known as Real Casina alla Cinese, is a former royal residence of the House of Bourbon-Two Sicilies designed in the style of Chinoiserie.
 It is located in Palermo, inside the park of La Favorita.
-The Ethnographic Museum of Sicily, named after Giuseppe Pitrè, is located in one of the Palace's guesthouse.
+The Ethnographic Museum of Sicily, named after Giuseppe Pitrè, is located in one of the Palace's guesthouses.

 History

 The building was designed in 1799 by the architect Giuseppe Venanzio Marvuglia on commission by the King Ferdinand III of Sicily.
 The ruler had previously bought land and a house that was Chinese in design, belonging to the Baron Benedetto Lombardo and designed by Marvuglia himself.
 The architectural complex and its garden were completed between 1800 and 1806.

 In 1860, as a result of the Unification of Italy, the residence passed to the House of Savoy.
 Then, it became the property of the Comune of Palermo and has been converted into a museum.